-- Clinical placements are graded on a Pass/Fail basis. - Clinical Instructors (CIs) will be evaluating EPA's throughout the placement and the Assessment of Clinical Performance (ACP) at 6 weeks/ final. - Clinical placements may be terminated at any time during the placement, including immediately following the midterm evaluation, if in the opinion of the supervising therapist the student's presence on placement would negatively impact patient safety or patient care.
-For example, see the College of Physiotherapists of Ontario Standards for Professional Practice: Supervision Standard •

-Upon completion of each placement, the student's CI is asked to make a recommendation to the Program for a grade of Credit, No Credit, Credit with Reservation or Credit With Distinction.
+- Clinical placements are graded on a Pass/Fail basis. - Clinical Instructors (CIs) usually grade the Assessment of Clinical Performance (ACP) at the end of placement (7 weeks).
+Clinical instructors also evaluate using the PEPAA tool in Elentra to provide ongoing feedback to students. - Clinical placements may be terminated at any time during the placement, including immediately following the midterm evaluation, if in the opinion of the supervising therapist the student's presence on placement would negatively impact patient safety or patient care.
+For example, see the College of Physiotherapists of Ontario Standards for Professional Practice: Supervision Standard - Upon completion of each placement, the student's CI is asked to make a recommendation to the Program for a grade of Credit, No Credit, Credit with Reservation or Credit With Distinction.
 If the CI does not make a Credit recommendation, or if he/she provides feedback to the Program that indicates the student's performance may not warrant a Pass grade, the Academic Coordinator of Clinical Education (ACCE) or delegate will consider all available evidence and will assign a grade for the course.
 In the event that a student is on a split placement with 2 or more CI ACP evaluations submitted for the placement, the student must receive credit with exceptional performance or credit on each of the evaluations.
 If there is one or more evaluation where the student does not receive one of those grades, the ACCE assign a grade for the course.
+Clinicians also complete PEPAA evaluations throughout.